Alejogb1/job-board/blog-data/how-can-afferent-and-efferent-coupling-be-measured-in-a-ruby-on-rails-application.md

 id: "how-can-afferent-and-efferent-coupling-be-measured-in-a-ruby-on-rails-application"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Measuring afferent and efferent coupling in a Rails application isn't just an academic exercise; it's fundamental to building maintainable and evolvable software.
 I've seen first-hand the chaos that uncontrolled coupling can unleash in a large project, so this is a topic near to my heart.
 It’s all about understanding the dependencies between your classes and modules.

-Essentially, afferent coupling (Ca) describes how many other classes or modules depend *on* a given class, and efferent coupling (Ce) describes how many other classes or modules a given class *depends on*.
+Essentially, afferent coupling (Ca) describes how many other classes or modules depend _on_ a given class, and efferent coupling (Ce) describes how many other classes or modules a given class _depends on_.
 High afferent coupling can indicate a class that is too central and potentially too difficult to change without breaking other parts of the system.
 High efferent coupling suggests a class that's doing too much itself, and thus might violate the single responsibility principle.

 We can’t just eyeball these metrics, especially in larger Rails applications.
 We need systematic ways to extract these coupling values.
 Let's delve into how I've approached this in the past, focusing on tools and practices.
 I’ll present specific code examples to ground this.